ZOONOSIS - DISEASES SPREAD FROM CAT TO MAN

 Persistent streptococcal infections in cats can cause tonsilitis and pharyngitis in the owners.

 Pasteurella is possibly the most common bacterial zoonosis, carried in the mouths of up to 75% of cats.
 Cat bite wounds should be always be cleaned carefully with antiseptic or antibiotic cleansers and an antibiotic ointment applied.
 Any sign of wound inflammation, persistent swelling or fever should be referred to the doctor as it may require oral antibiotics.
 Most healthy adults will recover without treatment; but you may not wish to risk your health.
+Pasteurella has been in the news because owners have contracted the disease from kissing dying cats which may explain why women are more susceptible to infection.

 Salmonella bacteria is more common in the faeces of cats fed raw meat or those that catch wild birds.
 Infection follows a faecal-oral route (you clean the litter tray and scratch your lip without first washing your hands).